 Also, the ability of government to protect women from crime, rapists, etc. is limited.
 The police are not legally obligated to protect anyone from crime, and much of the Democrat Party now favors criminals, as "victims of society," over law enforcement and innocent citizens.
 The police just come along to clean up the mess, after crimes have happened.
 Similarly, what can equalize women in the face of crime --namely guns -- are something that Democrat governments want to deny to all citizens, let alone women.
 Prosecutors actually said that Kyle Rittenhouse should simply have let the "Antifa" thugs beat him up.
 Don't they also advise women not to try and fight off rapists?
 In other words, let the rapist have his rape, and maybe he'll be nice enough not to kill you as well.
 This is a dubious principle, so say the least.

-In the end, we might consider that more women than men voting for Democrats involves irrational opinions, irrational because of the contradition between "independence" from men and actual dependency on an absolutist government -- a government which nevertheless, however absolute, cannot possibly fulfill its promises and whose expressions are often indifference, neglect, and even contempt.
+In the end, we might consider that more women than men voting for Democrats involves irrational opinions, irrational because of the contradiction between "independence" from men and actual dependency on an absolutist government -- a government which nevertheless, however absolute, cannot possibly fulfill its promises and whose expressions are often indifference, neglect, and even contempt.
 There is a disconnect and a logical confusion there -- before we ever consider the traditional accusation against women, that they are primarily emotional, making them vulnerable to the overheated, emotional (albeit dishonest) rhetoric used by Democrats.

 As it happens, married women are the safest persons in modern society.
 While, as part of political campaigns about domestic violence, it was said, truly, that educated, successful, middle class men might be domestic abusers, in fact that is rare.
 Domestic violence is generally perpetrated by "working class," lowlife men, who are otherwise of violent natures and tend to already have a history of trouble with the law.
 And they are frequently not even married to the women they abuse, as they also abuse the woman's children, unrelated to them.
-Theodore Dalrymple (Dr. Anthony Daniels), examining abuse victims in the Emergency Room, warned them that continuing to associate with violent men was dangerous, since they were stronger than the women.
-The response he might get was, "That's sexist," as though ideology overrules common sense and obvious biology.

 Consequently, while young women may favor Democrats, their promises, and their ideology, married women, of more mature experience and reflection, begin to swing to the Republican side.
 And what women are facing now may be more obvious as Democrat politicians and the demonic George Soros have contrived to release masses of criminals onto the public, regarding them as the true victims, while mere middle class voters are the true criminals for their "bourgeois" habits, which we all know reflect "white supremacy."
+Perhaps it is just deserts if a low-life criminal beats up his bourgeois girlfriend.

 How far young women continue to accept this ideology remains to be seen, even as we now see young women, sporting green hair or piercings, that would earn them no respect in Gaza, participating in "Kill the Jews" demonstrations.
 But then there is a tradition of young radical women signing on to violent causes, such as Emma Goldman (1869-1940), Rosa Luxemburg (1871-1919), or Dolores Ibárruri (1895-1989), known as "La Pasionaria" in the Spanish Civil War.
 And then, Jane Fonda (b.1937) might remind us that sometimes a young fool grows into an old fool, especially if they are rich and free of the ordinary responsibilities of life, like loyalty to their country.